nahoj/many/README.md

 copy & paste between Many and the rest of the system.
 This basic feature takes a few steps to set up:

-* Install Java JRE ≥ 17, e.g. `sudo apt-get install default-jre`
+* Java JRE ≥ 17 and Python venv: `sudo apt-get install default-jre python3-venv`
 * `task clipcascade`
 * `systemctl --user start clipcascade`
   * (takes 10+ seconds to start)